sunpy/sunpy/docs/dev_guide/contents/api.rst

 ******************

 Convention in the Python ecosystem is to add an underscore to the start of a function to denote if a function or method is "private" e.g., `~sunpy.coordinates.sun._angular_radius`.
-If it is considered to be private, there are no guarantee that the API will change with a warning and so external use of these functions or methods are strongly discouraged.
+If it is considered to be private, there is no guarantee that the API or behavior will change with a warning, so external use of these functions or methods are strongly discouraged.

 sunpy follows this convention but with one extra caveat.
 Within each python file, we have a ``__all__`` that defines what is imported into the namespace if you do e.g., ``from sunpy.coordinates.sun import *``.
-This is the "public" API of that module or part of sunpy as well.
+This is the "public" API of that module.
-These functions are listed within our API documentation: :ref:`reference`.
+These functions are the ones listed within our API documentation: :ref:`reference`.
 If you do ``import sunpy.coordinates.sun``, you can still access the "private" functions.

-This means that all of this code will follow the deprecation policy detailed below with the exception of `sunpy.util` which is considered for internal sunpy use only.
+This means that all of the public API will follow the deprecation policy detailed below with the exception of `sunpy.util` which is considered to be for internal sunpy use only.

 Deprecation Policy and Breaking Changes
 =======================================

-All public API within the SunPy project (sunpy and its affiliated packages) will enforce strict standards when it comes to either changing, updating or breaking the API.
+All public API within the SunPy project (the sunpy package and stable affiliated packages) will enforce strict standards when it comes to either changing, updating or breaking the API.

 .. _deprecation: